lifen-labs/covid/README.md

 # Covid

-Covid is a web application which aims to facilitate covid-19 patients home monitoring via forms sent by SMS.
+Covid is a web application which aims to facilitate covid-19 patients' self-monitoring at home via forms sent by SMS.

 ## Main configuration